codio/knowledge/source/instructors/setupcourses/assessments/sense-network.rst

    .. image:: /img/guides/assessment_metadata.png
       :alt: Metadata

-  - **Bloom's Level** - Click the drop-down and choose the level of .. _Bloom's Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/ for the current assessement.
+  - **Bloom's Level** - Click the drop-down and choose the level of Bloom's Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/ for the current assessement.
   - **Learning Objectives** specific educational goal of the current assessment.
 Typically, objectives begin with Students Will Be Able To (SWBAT).
 For example, if an assessment asks the student to predict the output of a recursive code segment, then its Learning Objectives could be *SWBAT follow the flow of recursive execution*.
   - **Tags** - By default, **Content** and **Programming Language** tags are provided and required.
 To add another tag, click **Add Tag** and enter the name and values.